SCHA-VAE: Hierarchical Context Aggregation for Few-Shot Generation: Generative Models over Sets

 where $X=\{x_1,\ldots,x_S\}$ assuming the data set size is $S$ and $p(\mb{z} | {c})$ in general is a hierarchy of latent variables~\cite{sonderby2016ladder, maaloe2019biva}: $p(\mb{z}|{c}) = p(z_L | {c})\prod^{L-1}_{l=1} p(z_l | z_{l+1}, {c})$ with $\mb{z}=\{{z}_1,\ldots,{z}_L\}$.

 In the original NS model, the authors factorize the lower-bound wrt $c$ and $\mb{z}$ as:

 where $\mb{Z}=\{\mb{z}_1,\ldots,\mb{z}_S\}$ and $q(\mb{z}_s | x_s, \mb{c})$ is in general a hierarchy of latent variables.
-In the NS the moments of the conditioning distribution over $c$ are computed using a simple sum/average based formulation $ r = \sum^S_{s=1} h(x_s), $; and then $r$ is used to condition $q(c | r)$.
-This idea is simple and straightforward, enabling efficient learning and a clean lower-bound factorization.
-But it has limitations: I) with such formulation the model expressivity and capacity to extract information from the set are limited.
-II) The invariance of $ q({c} | X)$ with respect set permutation is achieved by simple aggregation.
+In the NS, the moments of the conditioning distribution over $c$ are computed using a simple sum/average based formulation $ r = \sum^S_{s=1} h(x_s), $; and then $r$ is used to condition $q(c | r)$.
+This idea is simple and straightforward, is permutation invariant, enabling efficient learning and a clean lower-bound factorization.
+But it has a limitation: with such formulation the model expressivity and capacity to extract information from the set are limited.
 The pooling mechanism assumes strong homogeneity in the context set and the generative process.
-However the model formulation allows more advanced invariant aggregations based on attention~\cite{vaswani2017attention} and graph approaches~\cite{velickovic2017graph}).
+However, the model formulation opens the door for more advanced invariant aggregations based on attention~\cite{vaswani2017attention} and graph approaches~\cite{velickovic2017graph}).

-In the general case we want to be able to learn more expressive few-shot generative models able to deal with variety and complexity in the conditioning set.
-To go beyond these models in the next section we propose: \textbf{I)} a learnable non-parametric representation for the context set; and \textbf{II)} a hierarchical merging of information between conditioning $\mb{c}$ and sample $\mb{z}$ representations.
+In the next section, we move beyond simple aggregation to learn more expressive few-shot generative models able to deal with variety and complexity in the conditioning set.
+We propose a hierarchical merging of information between conditioning $\mb{c}$ and sample $\mb{z}$; and a learnable agggregation mechanism for the context set.